-Links to videos from the Read Write Inc. virtual classroom will be sent out weekly via the Nursery SWAY.
+Links to videos from the Read Write Inc. virtual classroom will be sent out weekly via the KS1 weekly newsletters.
 The videos are designed to help you and your child practise the skills they are learning in school, together at home.
 For example, practising new letter sounds, reading or spelling words containing new sounds or writing simple sentences.